Royal Arsenal Railway: Introduction

 The earliest parts of this railway system proper were constructed to standard gauge from 1859 onwards to replace an ad hoc arrangement of individual plateways.
 Laying of plateways had started in 1824 and was completed by 1854–1855; they then came under the control of the Corps of Royal Engineers.
 From 1871 onwards some of the track was constructed as gauge and it comprised some 50 to 60 mi of track.
 It ran in some form from 1871 until much of it was abandoned after the First World War.
 The remains of the system continued in use until after the Second World War, with the final trains running in 1966.

 Parts of the gauge track were built as dual-gauge track, with the outer rails gauged to standard gauge; other parts of the site were only served by standard-gauge track.
 Some 120 mi of mixed or purely standard-gauge track existed by 1918.
 Some narrow-gauge track existed at the site.

 Early plateways

 The challenge of moving materials and people through the Royal Arsenal was recognised in the early 19th. century.
 In 1812 a canal was added to provide transport around the site.
 On 14 May 1824, the first plateway was approved at a cost of £459.
-The plateway proved successful and further extension were gradually added.
+The plateway proved successful and further extensions were gradually added.
 The last of these was approved on 23 August 1854, when £1920 was spent.